alfredomartinezjr/wosostats/resources/definitions.md

 **Launch balls** - `launch`, `lau`

 Also sometimes known as "long balls."
-Long, high balls into open space, not clearly towards any one intended recipient, or into a crowded area.
+Long, high balls into open space, not clearly towards any one intended recipient, or into a crowded area, or into open space for a teammate to run into.
 If they come from the left or right thirds of the field, they should be logged as crosses and NOT as a launch ball.

 **Through balls** - `through`, `th`

-A pass that splits the defense, into open space, to meet a teammate at the end of her run.
+A pass, through the ground or air, that splits the defense by going between two defenders, into open space, to meet a teammate at the end of her run.

 **Lay-off balls** - `lay.off`, `lay`

 A one-touch pass into the direction from where the ball came from.
+Does not necessarily have to be a pass back to the player who made the previous pass.

 **Flick-on balls** - `flick.on`, `flick`

 A glancing pass into the same general direction from which it came from.
+Does not necessarily have to be a pass to the player who made the previous pass.

 **Throw-ins** - `throw.in`, `ti`